sk-classroom/asc-final-exam/exam-examples.md

    - [ ] D) Using a simpler model architecture like LSTM
    >Answer: C) Applying dropout in the transformer layers

-68. During the fine-uning of a pre-rained BERT model for sentiment analysis, a user observes that the model performs well on the training data but poorly on the validation data.
+68. During the fine-tuning of a pre-trained BERT model for sentiment analysis, a user observes that the model performs well on the training data but poorly on the validation data.
 What could be a potential reason for this discrepancy?
    - [ ] A) The learning rate is too high
-   - [ ] B) The model is not pre-rained sufficiently
+   - [ ] B) The model is not pre-trained sufficiently
    - [ ] C) The batch size used for training is too small
    - [ ] D) The model is overfitting to the training data
    >Answer: D) The model is overfitting to the training data

-69. A user wants to improve the inference speed of a BERT-ased model deployed in a production environment.
+69. A user wants to improve the inference speed of a BERT-based model deployed in a production environment.
 Which of the following techniques could help achieve this goal?
    - [ ] A) Implementing quantization to reduce the model size
    - [ ] B) Increasing the batch size during inference
    - [ ] C) Using a deeper BERT model for better performance